Robert-van-Engelen/Forth500/manual.md

 | `0d`                       | double precision 0

 Note that exponent `e+0` may be abbreviated to `e0` or just `e`.
-A floating point value may not start with the decimal point `.`.
+A floating point value may not start with a decimal point `.`.
 The formal syntax is:

     <float>             := <significand> [ <exponent> ]
     <significand>       := [ <sign> ] <digit>+ [ . <digit>* ]